qnkhuat/ubinote/PROJECT_MANAGEMENT_TM.md

 # Phase 3
 - PDF

-# Phase 4
+# To prioritize
-- maybe follow links
+- follow links
+- full-text search
+- public sharing

+# Known bugs:
+- CSS and font is not correctly recorded for https://philip.greenspun.com/materialism/money

 Some note on design
 - when users select text, automatically display a popup to whether highlight or add note